valeriansaliou/sonic/README.md

 ### Installation

 Sonic is built in Rust.
-To install it, either download a version from the [Sonic releases](https://github.com/valeriansaliou/sonic/releases) page, use `cargo install` or pull the source code from `master`.
+To install it, use `cargo install` or pull the source code from `master`.

 **👉 Install from source:**